lukewestern/flexpart_gfs/documentation/docs/running.md

 The introduction of `error stop` in Fortran 2008 now garantees FLEXPART to only exit with code `0` for successful runs.
 Any other exit code indicates a failed run.

 ## Input data
+FLEXPART advances particles based on interpolated meteorological fields, namely grid-scale three-dimensional fields of wind velocities, density, temperature, specific humidity, cloud liquid water and ice content, as well as precipitation and various surface fields.
+In principle, any gridded data set could be used.
+Data formats and coordinate systems used as well as differences in the meteorological variables provided, however, would make a generic input interface rather complex.
+The main FLEXPART code described here supports two input formats, data from ECMWF's and from NCEP's forecast systems (IFS and GFS, respectively).
+For ECMWF data, the [flex_extract](https://flexpart.img.univie.ac.at/flexextract/index.html) software package ([Tipka et al. 2020](https://gmd.copernicus.org/articles/13/5277/2020/)) is provided to extract, process, and store the required fields for use as FLEXPART input, including support for ECMWF's reanalyses.

-To run FLEXPART, there are three important (sets) of files that need to be specified.
+In addition, to run FLEXPART, there are three important (sets) of files that need to be specified.
 These are:

 - the [**option files**](configuration.md#options), defining the set-up of the run,